HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 analysts: [denar90, remotesynth]
 editors: [bazzadp]
 translators: []
 ahmadawais_bio: Ahmad Awais is an award-winning open-source engineer, Google Developers Expert Dev Advocate, Node.js Community Committee Outreach Lead, WordPress Core Dev, and VP of Engineering DevRel at WGA.
 He has authored various open-source software tools used by millions of developers worldwide.
-Like his <a href="https://shadesofpurple.pro/more">Shades of Purple</a> code-theme or projects like the <a href="https://github.com/AhmadAwais/corona-cli">corona-cli</a>.
+Like his <a hreflang="en" href="https://shadesofpurple.pro/more">Shades of Purple</a> code-theme or projects like the <a hreflang="en" href="https://github.com/AhmadAwais/corona-cli">corona-cli</a>.
 Awais loves to teach.
-Over 20,000 developers are learning from his <a href="https://AhmadAwais.com/courses/">courses</a> i.e. <a href="https://nodecli.com/">Node CLI</a>, <a href="https://vscode.pro/">VSCode.pro</a>, and <a href="https://nextjsbeginner.com/">Next.js Beginner</a>.
-Awais received FOSS community leadership recognition as one of the <a href="https://ahmadawais.com/github-stars/">12 featured GitHub Stars</a>.
+Over 20,000 developers are learning from his <a hreflang="en" href="https://AhmadAwais.com/courses/">courses</a> i.e. <a hreflang="en" href="https://nodecli.com/">Node CLI</a>, <a hreflang="en" href="https://vscode.pro/">VSCode.pro</a>, and <a hreflang="en" href="https://nextjsbeginner.com/">Next.js Beginner</a>.
+Awais received FOSS community leadership recognition as one of the <a hreflang="en" href="https://ahmadawais.com/github-stars/">12 featured GitHub Stars</a>.
 He is a member of the Smashing Magazine Experts Panel; featured &amp; published author at CSS-Tricks, Tuts+, Scotch.io, SitePoint.
-You can mostly find him on Twitter <a href="https://twitter.com/MrAhmadAwais/">@MrAhmadAwais</a> where he tweets his <a href="https://awais.dev/odmt">#OneDevMinute</a> developer tips.
+You can mostly find him on Twitter <a href="https://twitter.com/MrAhmadAwais/">@MrAhmadAwais</a> where he tweets his <a hreflang="en" href="https://awais.dev/odmt">#OneDevMinute</a> developer tips.
 discuss: 2053
 results: https://docs.google.com/spreadsheets/d/1BCC5Q4tePpTl8TiaGmSxBc9Lh2to7xBfVPMULFOBwvk/
 featured_quote: Stats suggest over twice as many Jamstack sites exist now than in 2019.
 Developers enjoy a better development experience by separating the frontend from the backend.
 But what about the real-user experience of browsing Jamstack sites?